twilio/voice-quickstart-android/exampleconversationrelay/README.md

 ### 2.1.
 Deploying the Twilio Serverless demo

 The first part of the demo uses Twilio Serverless functions and assets to provide a TwiML application for your client.
+If you have deployed it before, you will need to deploy it again to insure that the new function/service is added (ai-conversation).

 Before deploying, create a `servers/twilio-serverless/.env` by copying from `servers/twilio-serverless/.env.example`